hl-yang/hl-yang.github.io/index.md

 ## Research Interests
 Wireless Network and Systems, Artificial Intelligence, and Internet of Things.

-***Openings***: He would like to do research with students.
+***Openings***: He would like to do research with students (Graduate admissions are based on Shenzhen University).
 Students with similar research interests are welcome to contact him by email.

 ## Selected Publications
 - R. Ruby, **H. Yang(Co-first)**, and K. Wu*.
 Anti-Jamming Strategies for Federated Learning Internet of Medical Things: A Game Approach.
 IEEE Journal of Biomedical and Health Informatics.
 2022. **SCI, JCR Q1**.
 [DOI: 10.1109/JBHI.2022.3183644](https://doi.org/10.1109/JBHI.2022.3183644)